The Lincolnshire Waste Partnership (LWP) aims to:

 - seek the best environmental options

 - give value for money to Lincolnshire residents

 It includes us, the seven district and borough councils and the Environment Agency.

-Around 360,000 tonnes of waste is dealt with by the LWP annually.
-Most of it is household waste.
+Around 350,000 tonnes of waste is dealt with by the LWP annually, most of which is household waste.